 The OA Season 2, Mystery #3: Why did French see Homer?

-If everything that Prairie said about the supernatural elements of her story are a figment of her imagination, how, and why, did French (Brandon Perea) see Homer (Emory Cohen) in the mirror?
-Adding to the mystery is how French could conjure an exact image of Homer, when he had apparently never seen him before.
+If everything that Prairie said, regarding the supernatural elements of her story are a figment of her imagination, how, and why, did French (Brandon Perea) see Homer (Emory Cohen) in the mirror?
+Adding to the mystery is how French could conjure an exact image of Homer when he had apparently never seen him before.

 The OA Season 2, Mystery #4: How did the “five movements” stop the school shooter?